Upcoming webinar on 'Inforiver Charts : The fastest way to deliver stories in Power BI', Aug 29th , Monday, 10.30 AM CST. Register Now

 1. Relatively Difficult to Interpret for Casual Users

 Bullet charts pack a punch with the quantity of information that they visualize.
 While this is one of their major advantages, it can also be intimidating for casual users with a limited depth of knowledge of data visualization.
 Even those with experience may struggle to interpret the chart correctly.
-This means that your audience will likely need some preparation before being able to understand the chart, given its many elements (pictured below).
+This limitation of the bullet chart means that your audience will likely need some preparation before being able to understand the chart, given its many elements (pictured below).
 Other charts, such as line charts or bar charts are much more familiar and intuitive to interpret, while bullet charts require prior training.

 2. Does not Visualize the Performance Gap